top of page

 8:15 AM – 11AM

 He follows up the slide show discussion with a superbly textured Live counter-story interview demonstration.
-Course participants are then invited into a Live practice experience and taught how to craft narrative therapy questions and write a therapeutic letter ~ in response to the interview they have just witnessed.
+Course participants are then invited into the Live practice interview experience and taught how to craft narrative therapy questions and write a therapeutic letter ~ in response to the interview they have just witnessed.

 Narrative Therapy Interviewing with Children and Families.